Intrenion/Milcraft/doctrine/wired-for-war.md

 ## Practice 1: Treat robotic war as a present reality

 **Problem**
-Leaders make poor choices when they treat military robots as distant ideas.
+Leaders make poor choices when they treat military robots as general ideas.

 **Action**
 Examine how robots already affect combat before setting policy or strategy.